Ann Carter: Increasing film roles

 Carter appeared in a number of other movies, a high point being when she played Humphrey Bogart's daughter in the 1947 thriller The Two Mrs. Carrolls (actually filmed in 1945 then shelved for two years), which supposedly earned her an award for best juvenile performer, although Carter "doesn't personally recall ever receiving one."
 Carter cites her scenes with Bogart and co-star Barbara Stanwyck as particular high points during her career, recalling that she and Bogart "got along so well... he was a really nice man; a very warm, nice man."
 He nicknamed her "Tonsils" when she yawned in his face during a rehearsal, and "he peered into my mouth, down my throat, and... it was "Tonsils" after that."

-Despite the good reviews for Curse of the Cat People, Carter lapsed back into smaller and often uncredited roles afterwards, although she says that she "didn't think about it then at all," and assumes that perhaps "the parts just didn't come up."
+Despite the good reviews for Curse of the Cat People, Carter lapsed back into smaller and often uncredited roles afterward, although she says that she "didn't think about it then at all," and assumes that perhaps "the parts just didn't come up."
 Unbilled in her other two fantasy films, she recalls A Connecticut Yankee in King Arthur's Court as:

 Carter also did many Lux Radio Theater programs, from the age of eleven, including playing Cary Grant's daughter in the radio adaptation of Mr. Blandings Builds His Dream House.
 She also "had a disc jockey show on KFWB for a while."